 The Centre opened with a launch event on Friday 19th November 2021.

 The association of the vision of the University with the rural environment established by its early founders has remained to today.
 The founder of Saint David’s College Lampeter, Bishop Thomas Burgess, Bishop of Saint David’s and also Bishop of Salisbury, was a founding member of the Odiham Agricultural Society in his English seat.
 He had a great empathy for the rural environment, intense interest and intimate understanding of agriculture and the importance of agricultural reform, as well as the importance of it to the community.
 At Lampeter, Bishop Burgess had tremendous regard for the Welsh language and culture and deepening vocational learning and knowledge for all.
 We are nurtured by this history in our responses to today’s challenges, The same values are at the heart of the centre’s mission in addressing the climate crisis and other societal challenges, and these values are very much shared by the members of the centre.

-The centre opened with a launch event on Friday 19th November.
-Following this launch event Canolfan Tir Glas was officially launched on Thursday 17th March.
-The CTG Open Day, with a programme focused on the theme ‘Learning from Nature’, bringing contributions from academics, local experts in food and farming, students, local enterprises and social enterprises in the form of a range of keynote talks, shorter talks, exhibitions, practical indoor and outdoor activities including guided walks around the campus and the town, was held on Saturday 19th March.
+Following the launch of the Wales Centre for Resilience and Harmony, the Canolfan Tir Glas project was officially launched on Thursday 17th March 2022.
+This was followed by an Open Day on Saturday 19th March 2022 with a programme of activities focused on the theme ‘Learning from Nature’.
+This event included contributions from academics, local experts in food and farming, students, local enterprises and social enterprises, in the form of a range of keynote talks, shorter talks, exhibitions, practical indoor and outdoor activities including guided walks around the campus and the town.
 The activities focused on the theme of resilience, including education, wellbeing, biodiversity and restoring nature.